 - Australian Capital Territory

 - Northern Territory

-When you have to participate
+When you must participate

-You need to attend interviews and agree to a participation plan if all of the following apply:
+You usually need to attend interviews and agree to a participation plan if all of the following apply:

 - you’re younger than 35